top of page

 Contamination present on site

-Green area limited to 9283 sq.ft. or 11% of the site
+Green area limited to 9283 sq.ft.

 No storm water or heat island mitigation